-Even toddlers eating nutritious diets do not get enough of vitamin D. The Department of Health policy recommending a supplement of vitamins A & D for toddlers dates from 1991.
-The recommendation for a supplement of vitamin D for all children from birth has been reiterated in subsequent government reports and more recently in NICE, Scientific Advisory Committee on Nutrition (SACN) and Public Health
+Even toddlers eating nutritious diets may not get enough of these two vitamins.
+The Department of Health policy recommending a supplement of vitamins A & D for toddlers dates from 1991.
+It has been reiterated in subsequent government reports and more recently in NICE recommendations.
+10.11.12